MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/allow-com-object-registration-in-appcontrol-policy.md

 ### Multiple policy considerations

-Similar to executable files, COM objects must pass all enforced WDAC policies on the system to run.
-For example, if the COM object under evaluation passes most but not all of your WDAC policies, the COM object is blocked.
+Similar to executable files, COM objects must pass all enforced App Control policies on the system to run.
+For example, if the COM object under evaluation passes most but not all of your App Control policies, the COM object is blocked.
 If you're using a combination of base and supplemental policies, the COM object just needs to be allowlisted in either the base policy or one of the supplemental policies.

 ### Examples